FossAV/.github/profile/readme.md

 FossAV is a open source antivirus!
-Not much more is known, but we plan on being better than ClamAV and Microsoft Defender
+Feel free to scavange parts of code or databases and/or to help develope this project!